Washington Integrative Mental Health Services

 Dr. Bregman brings to WIMHS over two decades of experience in the integrative health care field.
 He is deeply committed to providing exceptional, personalized care.

 Dr. Rebecca Luna is a licensed clinical psychologist and a founding care specialist at Washington Integrative Mental Health Services.
-Drawing from over 20-year of experience with integrative and contemplative mental health practices, Dr. Luna uses a holistic psychotherapeutic approach to care.
-Specifically, she guides people towards a deeper understanding of the body/mind connection in order to uncover their innate healing capabilities, and to discover the unconscious patterns that affect health and happiness.
-Dr. Luna has had extensive experience working with individuals suffering from depression and anxiety, people hoping to resolve relationship struggles, to explore gender and sexual orientation, navigate life transitions and healthy aging, as well as heal experiences of oppression, trauma, and chronic pain.
+Drawing from over 20 years of experience with integrative and contemplative mental health practices, Dr. Luna uses a holistic psychotherapeutic approach to care.
+Specifically, she guides people towards a deeper understanding of the mind-body connection in order to uncover their innate healing capabilities, and to discover the unconscious patterns that affect health and happiness.
+Dr. Luna has had extensive experience working with individuals suffering from depression and anxiety, those hoping to resolve relationship struggles, explore gender and sexual orientation, navigate life transitions and healthy aging, and heal from oppression, trauma, and chronic pain.
 By taking into account the whole person and collaboratively discovering each individual’s unique strengths, the healing process can yield a path to optimal living.

 Rebecca is passionate about cultivating community within her personal and professional domains.
 Outside of her work as a psychologist, she is an avid yoga practitioner, loves the outdoors, utilizes dance as a means to connect with self and others, and continually strives to embody a balanced life.
 Dr. Luna believes transformation is possible and that human suffering can be utilized as a vehicle towards personal, societal, and global growth.